silicaRich/NYTimesSearch/README.md

  * [x] Required: User can enter a search query that will display a grid of news articles using the thumbnail and headline from the New York Times Search API.
  * [x] Required: User can click on "filter" icon which allows selection of advanced search options to filter articles.
- * [x] User can configure advanced search filters such as: Sort Order and News Desk Values.
+ * [x] User can configure advanced search filters such as: Sort Order, Begin Date News Desk Values.
  * [x] Subsequent searches will have any filters applied to the search results.
  * [x] User can tap on any article in results to view the contents in an embedded browser.
  * [x] User can scroll down "infinitely" to continue loading more news articles.
 The maximum number of articles is limited by the API search. (